IgorMinar/directives-workshop/src/01_widgets/exercise/README.md

 <bs-pagination selected-page="currentPage" collection-size="items" page-size="20"></bs-pagination>
 ```

-The directive should watch changes to the `collection-size` and `page-size` attributes and update UI
+The directive should watch changes to the `collection-size` and `items-per-page` attributes and update UI
  in response to model changes.

 ## Bootstrap CSS